kalamay/siphon/README.md

 # wait a long time
 ```

-Similar tests are provided for the URI and MsgPack modules.
+Similar tests are provided for the URI, JSON, and MsgPack modules.